hellp/aprxc/README.md

 ## About inaccuracy

 But how inaccurate?
-In it's default configuration you'll get a **mean inaccuracy of about 0,4%**, with occasional **outliers around 1%**.
+In its default configuration you'll get a **mean inaccuracy of about 0,4%**, with occasional **outliers around 1%**.
 For example, if the script encounters 10M (`10_000_000`) actual unique values, the reported count is typically ~40k off (e.g. `10_038_680`), sometimes ~100k (e.g. `9_897_071`).